Back to top

 }

-If you application is installed on the SD card, then it is not available after the android.intent.action.BOOT_COMPLETED event.
-Register yourself in this case for the android.intent.action.ACTION_EXTERNAL_APPLICATIONS_AVAILABLE event.
+If your application is installed on the SD card, then it is not available after the android.intent.action.BOOT_COMPLETED event.
+In this case register it for the `android.intent.action.ACTION_EXTERNAL_APPLICATIONS_AVAILABLE ` event.

-Also note that as of Android 3.0 the user needs to have started the application at least once before your application can receive android.intent.action.BOOT_COMPLETED events.
+Remember that as of Android API level 11 the user needs to have started the application at least once before your application can receive android.intent.action.BOOT_COMPLETED events.

-We will define a broadcast receiver which listens to telephone state changes.
-If the phone receives a phone call then our receiver will be notified and log a message.
+In this exercise you define a broadcast receiver which listens to telephone state changes.
+If the phone receives a phone call, then our receiver will be notified and log a message.

 <?xml version="1.0" encoding="utf-8"?>